ricard1997/twod-analysis-kit/docs/source/Membrane.rst

 .. image:: packing_defects.png

-Follows a comparison (C) of a plot made with VMD (A) and the packing defects computed with our code (B)
+The following figure shows: (A) the packing deffects plot on VMD, (B) the output from :code:`PackingDefects`, and (C) the overlay of both approaches for comparison and validation

 .. image:: packing1.png